davitran22/CloakNet/README.md

 # CloakNet
 Semester long project for the class Cpts 327.
 The application CloakNet allows a user to store files and passwords securley.
-It also supports user authentication via email.
+It also supports user authentication via email. **Note this is still a work in progress.**
 ## Table of Contents
 - [Preview](#preview)
 - [Instructions](#instructions)